octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `CONCAT` instruction concatenates two byte sequences.
 It can also be applied to a list of byte sequences.
 It consumes a list of byte sequences and pushes the concatenation of all sequences (in the respective order).

 The `SIZE` instruction computes the size of a sequence of bytes.
-It consumes a byte sequence and pushes the number of bytes of this sequence.
+It consumes a byte sequence and pushes the number of bytes of the sequence.

 The `SLICE` instruction provides a way to retrieve a part of a byte sequence.